danishsheikh1122/issueTrackerFulltackApp/README.md

-## every functionalities use need to be writen here
+## every functionalities used needs to be writen here